1902636-mahjiaqi/2103/README.md

 1. pip install nltk
 2. pip install vaderSentiment

-##Codes Structure
+### Codes Structure
-All Functions are under src file
+1. All Functions are under src file
-Scrapper functions are not connected to front end so need to "python run mySQL_Scrapper.py" All HTML codes are under templates
+2. Scrapper functions are not connected to front end so need to "python run mySQL_Scrapper.py"
+3. All HTML codes are under templates
-App.py is the controller class that connects backend logic to front end logic
+4. App.py is the controller class that connects backend logic to front end logic

+### Admin Account
+Username: admin
+Pw: 123

+### Scraper
+pip install bs4